chrisclark/blog/content/building-software-and-building-bridges.md

 requirements documents that no one reads.
 Using construction techniques to solve software problems doesn't work because it's a flawed analogy.

-*Let's try that bridge again, but with software.*
+### Let's try that bridge again, but with software

 We're going to start by focusing on the problem to solve: get people from A to B. With software, the solution isn't necessarily as obvious as